avasharafi/Semantic-Data-Web/README.md

 The whole project organised in:

-- data folder:
+- data folder: contains the some query samples
-- Notebook folder:
+- Notebook folder: contains .ipynb verion of code
--
+- assset: conains style sheet